fedecarg/aws-fargate-node/README.md

 ## Overview

-The `src/fargate-deploy.sh` bash script allows Node.js developers to deploy high-availability apps to Amazon ECS using Docker, AWS Fargate and the AWS CLI.
+The `fargate-deploy.sh` bash script allows Node.js developers to deploy high-availability apps to Amazon ECS using Docker, AWS Fargate and the AWS CLI.
 See PoC: http://fargate.nodejsapp.cloud

-The `src/fargate-setup.sh` script can be used to set up a cluster, register a task definition, create a service and perform other common tasks in Amazon ECS with the AWS CLI.
+There is also another script available, `fargate-setup.sh`, that may help you automate some common task in ECS using the AWS CLI, for example: set up a cluster, register a task definition and create a service.

 Ensure you are using the latest version of the AWS CLI.
 For more information on how to use AWS Fargate, see [What is Amazon Elastic Container Service?](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)

 ## Getting started